Cleveland Metroparks Zoo: Rosebrough Tiger Passage

 Opened June 3, 2016, this exhibit features "four separate, interconnected habitat areas for the [zoo's] Amur tigers to roam", and includes "two overhead elevated pathways".

 Asian Highlands

 Asian Highlands opened June 12, 2018.
-This exhibit features expanded habitats for snow leopards, Amur leopards, Malayan tigers, and red pandas, and also includes Sichuan takins. on April 22, 2018, three snow leopard cubs were born.
+This exhibit features expanded habitats for snow leopards, Amur leopards, and red pandas, and also includes Sichuan takins. on April 22, 2018, three snow leopard cubs were born.

+Susie's Bear Hollow

+Opening on August 23, 2023.
+This exhibit features the zoo's pair of sloth bears and spectacled bear.
+The exhibit replaced outdated enclosures built in the 60s with modern habitats for the zoo's tropical bears.